leticiafossato/ironhack-projects/Week 2 - Shark Attacks/README.md

 ### Motivation

 - An unreasonable fear of sharks has been implanted in our minds by the hype that surrounds the rare shark attack and by movies.
-- Global Shark Attack File Informs that: more people drown in a single year in the United States than have been killed by sharks throughout the <b>entire world< in the last two centuries </b> .
+- Global Shark Attack File Informs: more people drown in a single year in the United States than have been killed by sharks throughout the <b>entire world< in the last two centuries </b> .
 Is that true?

 ## Building